 - Arlene Pieper completed the Pikes Peak Marathon In Colorado, she was the first women to finish a marathon in the United States in 1959.

 - Bobbi Gibb unofficially ran the Boston marathon in 1966.
 She has since also been acknowledged as the female winner for ’67 and ’68.

 - Katherine Switzer ran the Boston Marathon and was the first women to be officially recognized (having a number) in 1967.
 She was later disqualified because she ran in a race, which was meant only for male runners.

 The Distance of the Marathon

 To begin, the distance for a marathon race wasn’t clear, but during the first Games, 40km or 25 miles was considered the race length.
-This was the estimated distance from Marathon to Athens, along the longer route, during those times.
+This was the estimated distance from Marathon to Athens, along with the longer route, during those times.
 Today’s marathon distance is set at 42.195km and was decided upon by the International Amateur Athletic Foundation or IAAF in 1921.

 The races today do allow some leniency, but the final distance measured should be 42m over the official distance and not under.
-Those who are responsible for marking out the route, usually add about 1m per kilometre onto their measurements, in order to prevent any errors in the distance that might land below the required length.
+Those who are responsible for marking out the route, usually add about 1m per kilometer onto their measurements, in order to prevent any errors in the distance that might land below the required length.